 - (a) Meaning- Territorial Extent.

+- a) Meaning- Territorial Exten

 - (b) Geo- Political importance.

 - (c) Pre-Colonial society and Polity.

 Unit-II: The Advent of the West:

 - (a) The early Europeans- The Portuguese and the Spanish. - (b) The later Europeans- the Dutch, English and the French. - (c) Coming of the Americans.